guguroro/ros_tcp_communication/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Some changes to adapt to Quest2ROS2
-change the ROS_IP in endpoint.py to the right IP:

-`parameters=[{"ROS_IP": "192.170.10.1"}, {"ROS_TCP_PORT": 10000}]`

-Added a message converter to convert the original message from the Quest 2/3 headset to the correct format.
+- Added a message converter to convert the original message from the Quest 2/3 headset to the correct format.

+- Fixed JSON truncation caused by slicing decoded UTF-8 messages.

 ## Introduction